Analyze call reporting data

 General call data shown in your columns

-Here are types of data, with definitions, that you can find in your general call reports:
+Here are the types of data, with definitions, that you can find in your general call reports:

 - The phone-through rate (PTR) is the number of phone calls received (the figure in the “Phone calls” column) divided by the number of times your phone number is shown (what’s shown in the “Phone impressions” column).